 Note: many ships do not allow men to wear sandals in the dining rooms.
 Bring a casual shoe just in case.

 Exercise gear encouraged.
 Sneakers, tee shirts, and shorts.
 There is usually a fitness room with an extraordinary view on every ship!
-You WILL need to work of that gelato!
+You WILL need to work off that gelato!

-Don’t underestimate the beauty or the architecture on this trip.
+Don’t underestimate the beauty or the architecture you’ll be seeing on this trip.

-- Camera or high quality cell phone – We love photography so each carry a camera..
+- Camera or high quality cell phone – We love photography so each carry a camera.
 A high quality cellphone will work well if you’re looking to cut down on gear, but make sure you have a way of backing up photos as you travel.
+Wi-Fi can be spotty onboard the ship.

-- eReader – for the overseas flight and sea days by the pool
+- eReader – for the overseas flight and sea days by the pool.
+We find eInk much easier to read in sunlight than a cell phone or table.

-- [optional] Binoculars – a lightweight pair of binoculars will be great for examining architecture
+- [optional] Binoculars – a lightweight pair of binoculars will be great for examining architecture, as well as to enjoy birdwatching.

-Extras you’ll want to pack for your trip
+Extras you’ll want to pack for your travel to Europe

 - Packable duffel – you WILL find some wonderful souvenirs to bring home.
 Pack the duffel with clothing and carry your breakable treasures in your carry-on